Hamar Dagblad

 Hamar Dagblad (1971-2022) was a weekly, free, local newspaper published in Hamar, Norway.
-It is part of Edda Media.
+It was part of Edda Media.

 The newspaper was first published on 1 December 1971, with three weekly issues.
-In 2005 it was reorganized from a subscription to free newspaper, and is distributed to 17,000 households in Hamar, Furnes and Ottestad.
+In 2005 it was reorganized from a subscription to free newspaper, and was distributed to 17,000 households in Hamar, Furnes and Ottestad.
 Tore Svensrud is the editor-in-chief of the newspaper.
-On 21 June 2022, it was announced that the board of Østlendingen decided to nominate the newspaper from 1 July the same year.
+On 21 June 2022, it was announced that the board of Østlendingen decided to close the newspaper from 1 July of the same year.